 My project's Fair Share score is too low.
 How can I improve it?

 If you have just carried out an unusually large spike of work, your fair share score will naturally be lowered for a while, and should come back to normal after a few days.

-If you believe your project's fair share score has become corrupted, please get in touch with our support team.
+If you believe your project's fair share score has become corrupted, or your ability to get work done is affected by a low Fair Share entitlement for your institution on that cluster, please get in touch with our support team.